 Bio in Brief

-Here I am sitting with Dave
+Here I am sitting with Ozzy

 "Blind" Date